-She retains her links with the academic world as Chancellor of the University of Bristol, Visitor of Girton College, Cambridge, and Visiting Professor of Kings College London.
+She retains her links with the academic world as Visitor of Girton College, Cambridge, and Visiting Professor of Kings College London.
+She previously served as Chancellor of the University of Bristol.
 A home maker as well as a judge, she thoroughly enjoyed helping the artists and architects create a new home for The Supreme Court.

-Deputy President of The Supreme Court, The Right Hon the Lord Mance
+Deputy President of The Supreme Court, The Right Hon Lord Reed